KEY TAKEAWAYS

 • The employee makes their complaint to a union representative or some other official.

-• The union representative completes a form and then files this form with the union for review.
+• The union representative completes a form and then files it with the union for review.

 • The union files the form and any other relevant documents.
 Filing can occur in either a physical or electronic database.

-• Both the labor union and the grievance representative will track the complaint as it makes its way through arbitration.
+• The labor union and the grievance representative will track the complaint as it progresses through arbitration.

-Generally, grievances can get resolved through either mediation or arbitration.
-In unionized workplaces, however, there is usually a set policy for resolving grievances, whether they occur between employees and management or between coworkers.
+Generally, grievances are resolved through either mediation or arbitration.
+In unionized workplaces, however, there is usually a set policy for resolving grievances, whether between employees and management or coworkers.
 Although some organizations have unique procedures for handling grievances, there will usually be a specific set of steps that must be followed.

 If the grievance procedure has reached completion and the employee is unhappy with the result, they may need to escalate the situation.
 Collective bargaining agreements, which are common in union workplaces, will usually lay out the steps for resolving grievances, and even nonunion workplaces will usually have formal grievance procedures.